The Warehouse Studio: Studio 2 - Neve A6630

 Located on the second floor is the main tracking room.
 The dimensions of the live room are 32 ft by 58 ft with a 24-ft ceiling and three isolation booths.
 There is also a lounge area, a long table for dining, full kitchen services, and a small fire escape patio.

-Neve A6630 console

-The Neve A6630 installed in Studio 2 is one of the three legendary custom-ordered consoles built for Sir George Martin.
-Built in 1979, it was installed in AIR Studios London on Oxford Street.
+The Neve A6630 installed in Studio 2 is one of the three custom-ordered mixing consoles built for Sir George Martin.
+Built in 1979, it was installed in AIR Studios on Oxford Street in London.
 It later found a home in Atlantic Studios in New York, until Bryan bought it in 1991.
-Ron Obvious rebuilt and modded the console and it was installed into Studio 2.
+Ron Obvious rebuilt and extensively modded the console and it was installed into Studio 2.